Scottish Weekend

 A Classic Scottish Concert

 The performers of the Mohonk Scottish Weekend are pleased to bring to you a very exciting evening of entertainment featuring dance, songs, poetry, and music.
 Experience the energy and elegance of jigs, reels and strathspeys with the Castle Point Scottish Country Dancers, spirited performances from the Skytop Highland Dancers with traditional highland dance as well as original choreography and musical collaboration; music from Highland Grove and the Mohonk Pipe Band Ensemble.
-The evening’s festivities are led by Mohonk Scottish Weekend’s David McCormick and this year we feature the theme of “Women in the Traditions, History and Culture of Scotland”.
+The evening’s festivities are led by Mohonk Scottish Weekend’s David McCormick and this year we feature the theme of “Folklore in the Traditions, History, and Culture of Scotland”.

 Informal Scottish Cèilidh Dancing